Castle of the Moors: Chapel

 A chapel with rectangular nave and narrow, lower presbytery lies outside the secondary wall, not too far from the entrance.
 These ruins were constructed of limestone and masonry, and the interior is accessible from the western or southern façades.
 The southern wall is highlighted by an arched doorway, supported by colonnades and decorative capitals, with vegetation or fantastical animal motifs (gryphons and basilisks).
 The northern façade, with a 1.5 metre opening, corresponds to a primitive door, elevated owing to the accentuated terrain.
-A triumphal arch based on double columns, based on the similar portal in the south, includes carved capitals with phytomorphic bezels and vestiges of a door.
+A triumphal arch based on double columns, similar portal in the south, includes carved capitals with phytomorphic bezels and vestiges of a door.
 The main chapel has a cradle vault with remains of frescoes, representing a halo in the sky with a figure corresponding to the patron saint, surrounded by floral and geometric motifs, all surrounded by a frieze with geometric designs.
 Alongside the area designated for the oratory, is a small rectangular niche for religious equipment.
 The fact that the chapel was located within the walls of the castle led to the tradition that the structure served as mosque prior to the Reconquista.
 Although it is likely that there may have existed a place of worship for the Muslim population, there is no specific association with this building.

 Climate

-The climate experienced in the castle resembles much of the climate experienced in the rest of the Sintra Mountains.
+The climate in the castle resembles the climate experienced on the rest of the Sintra Mountains.
 Winters are cool and rainy, averaging between 12 C in the daytime, and 6–7 C at nighttime.
 Though higher in altitude, temperatures below freezing are uncommon, as nighttime temperatures are relatively mild.
-Summers are cool to warm, and dry, with temperatures between 21–24 C at daytime, and 15 C during the night.
-Compared to the city of Lisbon, the castle has cooler temperatures year-round, much less sunshine hours, and more precipitation, humidity and fog.
-Fogs are very common, especially in the month of June (see June Gloom).
+Summers are cool to warm and dry, with temperatures between 21–24 C in the daytime, and 15 C at night.
+Compared to the city of Lisbon, the castle is cooler year-round, with less sunshine and more precipitation, humidity and fog.
+Fog is very common, especially in the month of June (see June Gloom).
 November and December are the wettest months.